tohenk/docker-epg/README.md

 download those EPG available at https://github.com/iptv-org/epg.
 This Docker Compose can be used to automate those task.

+This docker compose created with concept of `plug and forget`, once the configuration is satisfied, start docker compose then forget it.
+The guide will always be built based on latest fix available on EPG site.

 ## Features

 * Automatically sync repository on every EPG build